Harry stormed into his bedroom, the door slamming behind him with a blast of magic.

-They all started laughing when Memory Harry made the glass vanish and the snake slithered past Dudley and Piers, who were both snivelling and nearly wetting themselves in fear.
+They all laughed when Memory Harry made the glass vanish and the snake slithered past Dudley and Piers, who were both snivelling and nearly wetting themselves in fear.
 But the laughter stopped when Harry got punished.

 Harry nodded.
-He could only imagine what kind of treatment Tom probably had to endure at the orphanage, being a magical child, and not only that, but a troubled one - and a prodigy to boot.
+He could only imagine the kind of treatment Tom probably endured at the orphanage, being a magical child, and not only that, but a troubled one - and a prodigy to boot.
 No. He wasn't going to judge Tom for using magic to protect himself, even if it had been malicious magic.
 He had already learned that his preconceptions about Tom had been wrong and he was certain that things must have happened to drive him to violence.
 "I understand," he said.

 "Do you?"
 Voldemort snapped suddenly.
 "Do you really understand?" he sneered.
 "What's the worst thing you ever did to those filthy Muggles?
 Did you fight back?
 Did you use your magic to punish them?"